fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

         )
 ```

-Exit the text editor, and run the following in the `led-blinker/Components/Led` directory:
+Save the file, exit the text editor, and run the following in the `led-blinker/Components/Led` directory:

 ```bash
 # In led-blinker/Components/Led